-The energy processes of an ecosystem occur through trophic levels, i.e. the place an organism occupies in the food web in relation to the original energy of the sun incorporated by primary producers (e.g. green plants).
+The energy processes of an ecosystem occur through trophic levels, i.e. the place an organism occupies in the food web about the original energy of the sun incorporated by primary producers (e.g. green plants).

-An energy source is always required to maintain the functions and structure of ecosystems, that is why they are considered "open systems", since they require an energy input to be maintained over time.
+An energy source is always required to maintain the functions and structure of ecosystems, that is why they are considered "open systems" since they require energy input to be maintained over time.
 Without the sun, life on Earth would have no energy to sustain itself.

 Our relationship with biodiversity

 Breakfast is another impossible time of day without biodiversity.
-A lunch containing, for example, a couple of eggs with beans and tortillas, an orange juice and a glass of milk can be analyzed.
+A lunch containing, for example, a couple of eggs with beans and tortillas, orange juice, and a glass of milk can be analyzed.

 According to data from the United Nations Food and Agriculture Organization, there are around 1,500 million cows and more than 20 billion chickens in the world.
 Maintaining this number of animals (which are only a part of the domestic animals that we humans raise) requires enormous extensions of territory, which has meant the destruction of many ecosystems on the planet, producing negative effects that affect all the inhabitants of the Earth.

 In just one example, what it takes for a person in a city to start their day, it is shown how living beings (including humans, of course) constantly depend on other organisms to exist and satisfy their needs, through the complex web of biodiversity.
-In fact, everything we do is related to biodiversity.
+Everything we do is related to biodiversity.